We're specialist Software Solicitors

 We've had clients say to us that their biggest problem is that they haven't come across a law firm that understands software.

-When you instruct an expert technology solicitor, you don't need to:
+When you instruct an expert technology lawyer for business software licences, you don't need to:

 - spend time educating your solicitor on software